 5 Tips to Create Effective Collaboration in the Workplace

 Many people still find it difficult to collaborate with their team.
 This is because not everyone has a natural instinct to work with other people.
-However, this collaboration ability can developed or improved gradually.
-The following are some things you can do to create effective collaboration activities in a workplace:
+However, this collaboration ability can develop or improve gradually.
+The following are some things you can do to create effective collaboration in the workplace:

 1. Make sure all team members are involved